Coronavirus (COVID-19) - support for business

 - Support for businesses paying tax: Time to Pay service

-- They will provide a new £180m funding block in addition to UK support.
+- A new £180m funding block in addition to UK support.
 This will provide grants of up to £100,000 for small and medium businesses, and £150,000 for larger businesses.

 - In addition, hospitality, tourism and leisure businesses will be able to access a sector specific Economic Resilience Fund grant scheme.